 The optical lenses come with tip angles that range from 0 to 120 degrees.
 The most common lens degrees used during a typical rigid cystourethroscopy include the 30-degree lens and the 70-degree lens.
 The urethra is best visualized using the 0 to 12-degree lens.
 A 30-degree lens is most often used for therapeutic purposes.
-The 70 or 120-degree lens are often required to inspect the anterior and inferolateral walls, dome, and neck of the bladder.
+The 70 or 120-degree lens is often required to inspect the bladder's anterior and inferolateral walls, dome, and neck.

 The cystourethroscopy sheaths come in a variety of sizes.
 Sheaths can range in size from 15/17 Fr to 25 Fr.
 Smaller sheaths are ideal for diagnostic cystoscopy and cause less trauma.
 Larger sheaths are used for therapeutic procedures as they allow more irrigant flow and larger working channels for instruments.
 Each sheath has an obturator that blunts the distal end of the sheath for passage into the bladder without visual assistance.
 Blind endoscope passage is generally only recommended to be performed in a female.